Pregnant with twins

-If you’re pregnant with twins, a healthy lifestyle and good antenatal care will help you cope with your pregnancy and give your babies the best start in life.
+If you’re pregnant with twins, a healthy lifestyle and good antenatal care will help you manage your pregnancy and give your babies the best start in life.

 You might be thrilled at the thought of having twins.
 But on the other hand, you might be worried about how you’ll manage.
 In some cases, you might have expected it, or it might have been a surprise.